IntellectGen/inswapper/README.md

-# inswapper
+# [WIP] inswapper
-Improved inplace face swapper for insightface inswapper
+A improved face swap model for insightface inswapper with smaller size.